ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Don't buy a Haka, they're rubbish!

-- https://amzn.eu/d/086HSQN7 Owen didn't start interacting with anything until 3 months, and then this was where we put him to interact with toys / tummy time etc. they're very good. you won't need much else before then
+- https://amzn.eu/d/086HSQN7 Owen didn't start interacting with anything until 2 months, and then this was where we put him to interact with toys / tummy time etc. they're very good. you won't need much else before then. at that point a few gumming items is about it really

 - We preferred Asda nappies for first size